 Oftentimes even people who live a comfortable life can find themselves homeless overnight, the majority of homeless people have become homeless because of an unexpected injury that either costed everything they had or they disabled them from finding work.
 It doesn’t even matter why you became homeless, but if you do it is a good idea to take a look at your housing options.

-Places to stay if your homeless: The places to stay if your homeless are homeless shelters, public spaces, car, salvation army shelters, hostels, woods, single occupancy rooms, motels, regional homeless assistance programs, charities, day shelters, halfway housings, permanent affordable housings, boarding houses, drug and alcohol rehab centers, and prisons.
+The places to stay if your homeless are homeless shelters, public spaces, car, salvation army shelters, hostels, woods, single occupancy rooms, motels, regional homeless assistance programs, charities, day shelters, halfway housings, permanent affordable housings, boarding houses, drug and alcohol rehab centers, and prisons.

 The frightening truth is that most people not only in the USA but all around the world are one step away from being homeless.
-Most US households have less than $1000 in saving, and this is the richest country in the world.
+Most US households have less than $1000 in savings, and this is the richest country in the world.
 Most people who became homeless never thought they will be living off the streets, although there are some people who have been born into this lifestyle, it is safe to say that most people do not choose to be homeless.

 Losing your home can happen fairly quickly, first, you struggle with the bills, then with your rent or mortgage, once you crossed the point of no return you will be evicted.
 Cople of months earlier you might have thought you had everything figured out and living the American Dream, but once you find yourself in debt due to job loss, injury, medical bill or sheer stupidity your life will spiral out of control in no time.